-Step 2: 35 mins.
-(D.E.A.R):
+Step 2: 30 mins.
+(Silent Reading):

-- Now ask everyone to read a passage given in their SRB and answer the questions (20 mins) - Lead by example by participating in DEAR time yourself. - Discuss the Questions as a class - Discuss the meaning of underlined words.
+- Now ask everyone to read a passage given in their SRB- Part B and answer the questions (20 mins) - Lead by example by participating in reading time yourself. - Discuss the Questions as a class - Discuss the meaning of underlined words.